webtech-network/lab-django/README.md

-from django.shortcuts import render from rest_framework.views import APIView from rest_framework.response import Response from .models import Task from .serializers import TaskSerializer
+from django.shortcuts import render from rest_framework.views import APIView from rest_framework.response import Response from rest_framework import status from django.shortcuts import get_object_or_404 from .models import Task from .serializers import TaskSerializer